GitHawkApp/GitHawk/docs/_posts/2018-08-03-Immutable-Model-Mutability.md

 Saving time from writing boilerplate code is _exactly_ what [Sourcery](https://github.com/krzysztofzablocki/Sourcery) was made for.

-We need a template that does 2 things:
+We need a template that does two things:

 1. Create an `update(...)` function with every non-optional property as a parameter.
 2. Create a `with(...)` function for every optional property.